bachelor-2014/report/v2/software.md

 revolves around that the culprit is memory management in relation to the way we use threads in the core.
-Regardless of the underlying cause, we did not succeed in fixing the native callback functionality, and instead chose another way around the issue by doing the callback through over http using the curl library.
+Regardless of the underlying cause, we did not succeed in fixing the native callback functionality, and instead chose another way around the issue by doing the callback through http using the curl library.
 This works, but it is likely to be slower than having a natively supported callback.